 The Centre for Conflict, Security and Terrorism, established in 2011, aims to promote the study of security politics, both within the UK and internationally.

 NICEP promotes interdisciplinary work between Economics and Politics and supports research on representation, political behaviour, political economy and public policy, and quality of government.

 Launched in 2013, the Centre seeks to promote, facilitate and communicate interdisciplinary research in the area of political ideology.

-In 2014, we established the Politics Centre for Teaching Excellence to promote teaching excellence and to celebrate and increase the visibility of teaching.
-The school also has close links with the:
+Launched in 2014, the centre exists to promote teaching excellence and to celebrate and increase the visibility of teaching.